-Places will be allocated to Asian nations in order from the top ranked nation in the WPRS on January 1st 2010 down to the last ranked nation; if any places are still available the process will start at the top again and continue until the entry deadline is reached.
+Places will be allocated to Asian nations in order from the top ranked nation in the WPRS on January 1st 2010 down to the last ranked nation; if any places are still available the process will start at the top again and continue until a maximum of 44 pilots (in addition to the official team) per nation is reached.
 If any places are still left unfilled after entry deadline, entries will be accepted from suitably qualified pilots from other continental regions.
 Such entries will be accepted in WPRS order with one female pilot accepted for every 4 males accepted.
 This process continues until maximum number of pilots is reached.